JKRPP/Mittelmass/README.md

 as to be filled out and submitted to the tournament organizers can be seen live.
 Chairs can unlock the dashboard view (minus the right column) for all other judges using a button in the top chrome.
+- **Offline-Jurierende**: If a user has added offline judges (judges not using the software) via the chair or names view, they can add their complete scores in fields here.
+- **Opentab**: If the debate being judged is part of a tournament, the user can paste their ballot url to automatically align and submit the ballot to opentab.
+Authentication tokens are requested through the server via the users private url, but only ever stored in the users browser memory.
+The Opentab function is only available to chairs.
+Connecting to Opentab automatically fills free speaker names and enables dropdowns to select names as they appear on Opentab.

 The desktop version currently offers a bookmarklet to automatically export and fill in the ballot in the Opentab software.